UCF/Athena-Framework/docs/getting-started/index.md

 Add your Cloud.typography CSS key and the Athena stylesheet before all other stylesheets.
 The Cloud.typography CSS key should go immediately before the Athena stylesheet.

-See the webfont configuration section for information on setting up a Cloud.typography project for use with Athena.

 <pre><code>&lt;link rel="stylesheet" type="text/css" href="https://cloud.typography.com/xxxxxx/xxxxxx/css/fonts.css"&gt;
 &lt;link rel="stylesheet" href="/css/framework.min.css"&gt;</code></pre>

+___

+**Note: Cloud.typography fonts are optional.** If Cloud.typography is not utilized, fallback fonts provided by Athena will be used.
+See the <a href="{{ "/getting-started/install/" | prepend: site.baseurl }}#webfonts--configuration">webfont configuration</a> section for information on setting up a Cloud.typography project for use with Athena.

+___

 ### Add JavaScript